Household Products That Can Damage Your Stone Surfaces

 These scratches can trap dirt, making it harder to clean stone surfaces and maintain a hygienic environment.

-Incorrect Stain Removal Chemicals
+Using Incorrect Stain Removal Products

 Stains from oil-based substances, soap scum, and organic spills can be difficult to remove without damaging the stone further.